SAP-samples/teched2022-DA264/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called DA264 - Catalog, Discover, Prepare: SAP Data Intelligence Cloud for Data Governance.
+This repository contains the material for the SAP TechEd 2022 session DA264 - Catalog, Discover, Prepare: SAP Data Intelligence Cloud for Data Governance.

 ## Overview